Makkah87/AkumaMG/ReadMe.txt

 =======================================================================
-	AkumaMG V2.0 by Makkah aka Master Gouken (formerly ZXAkuma)
+		 ZXAkuma V2.0 by Makkah aka Master Gouken
                      E-mail: gouken1987@hotmail.com
 =======================================================================
 Story
 ------
 After crushing Gen in a long and brutal battle, Akuma finds himself internally damaged.
 He travels all over the world in an effort to find Ryu in order to end his life in a battle worthy of him.
-While on a raft sailing over the Bermuda Triangle, Akuma finds himself entangled in a powerfull vortex which transfers him to another dimension.
-A demension filled with many powerfull opponents for him to unleash his frustration.
-Akuma discovers a tournament called M.U.G.E.N where only the most powerfull fighters congregate and he hears rumors that Ryu, with "awakened powers" has entered.
-He also witnesses the arival of himself from different time streams and Ken Masters who also seems to possess "evil intent".
+While on a raft sailing over the Bermuda Triangle, Akuma finds himself entangled in a powerful vortex which transfers him to another dimension.
+A dimension filled with many powerful opponents for him to unleash his frustration.
+Akuma discovers a tournament called M.U.G.E.N where only the most powerful fighters congregate and he hears rumors that Ryu, with "awakened powers" has entered.
+He also witnesses the arrival of himself from different time streams and Ken Masters who also seems to possess "evil intent".
 With a new challenge awaiting him, Akuma ventures into the tournament arena to fulfill his quest.

 Fixes
 -------